There are no wild snakes in Ireland.

 Why are there no snakes in Ireland?

-Ireland has a temperate maritime climate, which means that the country doesn’t typically experience extreme temperatures.
+Ireland has a temperate maritime climate, which means that it usually doesn’t experience extreme temperatures.

-For example: The average summer temperature in Ireland is around 14 degrees Celsius (57°F).
+For example, the average summer temperature in Ireland is around 14 degrees Celsius (57°F).

 Snakes cannot put on fat or grow fur to keep themselves warm.
 Instead, they must bask in the sun or huddle together in large groups.

 Australia, on the other hand, has an average of about 2,700 hours of sunshine per year.
 Mexico, which has the highest number of snake species in the world, can receive between 2,000 and 4,000 hours of sunshine per year.

 The Ice Age.

 This is because the land bridge that connected Ireland to the rest of Europe was overwhelmed by the sea when the last Ice Age came to an end.

 As a result, only the “tougher” animals that could withstand the cold temperatures managed to make it to Ireland before the land bridge was submerged.

 It wasn’t just snakes that missed the boat, either.
 Other cold-blooded reptiles also failed to reach Ireland before it was cut off from the continent.

 Have there ever been snakes in Ireland?

 So far, paleontologists in Ireland have failed to find any trace of fossils or bone fragments belonging to snakes.

 Therefore, we can safely conclude that the story of Saint Patrick ridding Ireland of snakes is just that: A story.

 If you think about it for a second, the tale is almost too perfect.
 Saint Patrick spread the word of God throughout the country and banished the snakes—creatures that the Bible associates with Satan, trickery and temptation.

 Could snakes ever live in Ireland?

-Although our similar climate does make it possible, the general consensus among experts is that snakes are slow to populate in new areas and that there would have to be some sort of deliberate attempt to introduce them.
+Although our similar climate does make it possible, the general consensus among experts is that snakes are slow to populate new areas and that there would need to be some sort of deliberate attempt to introduce them.

 This distance would pose a great challenge for any snake wishing to swim from Britain to Ireland.
-Snakes also require numbers in order to breed and huddle together for warmth.
+Snakes also require numbers in order to breed and to huddle together for warmth.